Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

+The scope of the condition is broad.
+It holds for stationary linear processes, such as stable VAR, SVAR, and related approximately linear environments, when conditioning on $X_t$ (estimating $m_0$ and $g^r_0$) absorbs the predictable component relevant for the PLR equations.
+More generally, it is plausible whenever $X_t$ is a sufficiently rich state vector for the dynamics relevant to $(y_t,d_t)$, including observed state-space systems, observed-regime Markov switching environments and factor structures for which the conditioning set contains sufficiently informative factor proxies.
+The benchmark SDFM design in the simulations is constructed to satisfy this case approximately.

+Conditional stability may fail when auxiliary blocks contain information about persistent components not absorbed by $X_t$.
+Canonical examples include omitted persistent states, residual serial dependence after conditioning, asymmetric volatility structures in which volatility affects the conditional mean, and contemporaneously endogenous regimes.
+These cases are discussed formally and tested in Supplement~S2 and S3.

+The appropriate remedy for departures from conditional stability depends on the source of the violation.
+Short-memory leakage can be addressed by neighbor deletion in the spirit of NLO CF, inserting a buffer around each main block with size depending on the persistence of the leakage.
+If the problem instead reflects omitted persistent states, deleting neighbors is not enough; the conditioning set must be enriched with additional lags, factor estimates, regime indicators, or other state proxies.
+In practice, buffer sizes can be guided by residual diagnostics that test whether leads or lags of adjacent auxiliary residuals predict the main block residuals.
+Supplement~S2 provides a more detailed discussion.

-\begin{assumption}[Block construction] Blocks $\{B_k\}$ are adjacent, non-overlapping, and cover $\{1,\dots,T\}$ up to $o(T)$ edge corrections; auxiliary sets do not reuse indices in $B_k$. \end{assumption}
+\begin{assumption}[Block construction] The blocks $\{B_k\}_{k=1}^K$ are adjacent, \\ non-overlapping, and cover $\{1,\dots,T\}$ up to $O(1)$ edge corrections.
+For each fold $k$, the auxiliary sample excludes all indices in $B_k$. \end{assumption}

-\begin{remark}[Choice of $K$] In small samples, the choice of $K$ should balance \\ main/auxiliary-block sizes and maximize sample usage.
-Considering the asymptotic limit, in our proofs, $K$ is not allowed to grow with $T$, since in large samples the choice of $K$ does not affect the properties of the RCF-DML estimator. \end{remark}
+\begin{remark}[Choice of $K$] In finite samples, the choice of $K$ must balance the size of the main and auxiliary blocks against sample use.
+In the asymptotic theory, however, $K$ is held fixed, since the large-sample properties of the RCF-DML estimator do not depend on how the sample is partitioned across folds. \end{remark}

+The assumptions above operate at distinct logical levels and may fail separately.
+Assumptions \ref{ass:LRV}--\ref{ass:smooth} impose weak dependence, smoothness, and orthogonality conditions ensuring asymptotic linearity, asymptotic normality, and HAC-consistent inference; these are generic requirements for time-series DML.
+Assumption~\ref{ass:rate} is the distinct RCF-specific condition.
+It controls the conditional plug-in bias created by using adjacent auxiliary and main blocks without buffer deletion.
+Time reversibility serves a different role: it licenses the construction of time-reversed auxiliary samples targeting the same population nuisance functions, but it neither implies weak dependence nor guarantees conditional stability.
+These components should therefore be assessed separately.